heroku/herald/README.md

 Herald assumes that you have a buildpack in a git repo that contains a `versions` branch, and in that versions branch there is a `versions` folder.
 In that folder it will look for executables.
 For example in the Ruby buildpack https://github.com/heroku/heroku-buildpack-ruby/tree/versions/versions.

-When the executable is run, it should print out an available version number.
-One per line.
+When the executable is run, it should print out all available version numbers — one per line.
 For example in the Ruby buildpack:

 ```term
 $ versions/ruby